 You can tell a cat’s gender based on the differences in male and female head structures, including the size, forehead, snout, cheeks, whisker pads, nose wings, and fur color.
 This is due to sex hormones developing these secondary characteristics, which can only take place in unfixed adult cats.

 The common trend in male versus female cats is that males are larger and heavier.
 They have blockier, sturdier bone and body structures.
 Meanwhile, females are smaller and lighter, with more delicate and slender physical features.
 Depending on the breed, this isn’t always true, making it a rough estimate at best.

 Do Male Cats Have Bigger Heads than Females?

 Male cats have bigger heads than females.
 This is partly because their cranial bone structure is thicker and heavier.
-They also tend to have more muscle and larger bodies, allowing them to grow to a bigger size than females.
+They also tend to have more muscle and larger bodies, allowing them to grow bigger than females.
 When you match it all together, a bigger cat must have a bigger head, too.

 This is a generalization.
 There are exceptions across different breeds or even within the same breed.
 You may own a female cat that’s larger than a male, and its head will be larger as a result.
 If you buy two kittens of different sexes, the largest isn’t immediately the male, head size or not.
 As they mature, their body types and skull sizes will change.

 Additionally, a cat’s health and any genes inherited from its parents are factors to consider.
 If you want to get a firm understanding of the cat’s sex, you need to look into more specific tells.
 These may disappear if you had your cat fixed.